5cover/psdc/docs/Done.md

 Create an `Identifier` class that abstracts a string but with restrictions (`[\p{L}_][\p{L}0-9_]*`)

 The point would be to prevent invalid identifiers.
-But we already check in the tokenizer.
+But we already check in the lexer.
 So what's the point?

 Semantically, it would able us to tell if an indentifier is expected instead of any string.